HL7/fhircast-docs/docs/specification/STU2.md

 ### `webhook` vs `websocket`

 A Hub SHALL support WebSockets and MAY support webhooks subscriptions.
 A subscriber specifies the preferred `hub.channel.type` of either `webhook` or `websocket` during creation of its subscription.
-Subscribers should use websockets when they are unable to host an accessible callback URL.
+Websockets are particularly useful if a subscriber is unable to host an accessible callback URL.

 > Implementer feedback is solicited around the optionality and possible deprecation of webhooks.